Xorlent/3DModel-Painter/README.md

   - I estimate that learning three.js and coding this myself would have taken substantially longer, likely several days.
 2. I think LLM-based code generation has now reached the point of being truly useful.
 Some examples where I think it can be hugely helpful, especially to those of us that do not code for a living:
     - Refactoring spaghetti code.
 I tend to start simple and iterate rapidly on all of my programming projects because I want working code in the shortest amount of time.
 Maintainability is not high on my list of priorities; I want to implement my requirement and move on.
 Is this painful later when implementing enhancements?
 You bet!
+    - Decomposing your project into very well-defined functions, classes, and methods, and asking the LLM to generate them individually.
+    - Generating example code for APIs and libraries you need to learn.
+I have found the example code to be far superior than what is found on the open web in programming forums.
     -
 3. The most remarkable feature of LLM-based code editing is *actually useful* code completion/recommendation.
 This is a feature that was promised to be a game-changer 10 years ago but more often than not, got in the way of a programmer's flow.
 The current LLM code editor predition and recommendation accuracy capabilities are scary good!